Stellar Escape from Globular Clusters. II. Clusters May Eat Their Own Tails

 \subsection{Tidal Tail and Stellar Stream Formation}

 The equations of motion in the CR3BP in the $xyz$ frame are

-The second term in each equality, the Coriolis acceleration, drives much of the trajectories' behavior, including production of tidal tails/stellar streams from low-$\Etilde$ PEs.
-Since these must escape near L1/L2, their velocities in the necks are biased to be parallel to $\mp\vect{\hat{x}}$; the Coriolis effect then bends these trajectories into tails leading/trailing the cluster, respectively.
-From there, the effect induces epicycles in each trajectory's projection onto the $xy$-plane (Figure~\ref{fig:hill-surface-diagram}).
-The epicycles' characteristic size depends on $\mu$ and $\Etilde$, but for $\mu,\Etilde\ll 1$ (not sufficiently satisfied in Figure~\ref{fig:hill-surface-diagram} but shown later in Section~\ref{S:results_tails_and_streams}), the Coriolis effect keeps escapers near to the GC's orbital path, forming elongated stellar streams along it.
-Since each epicycle has a turning point minimizing $|\dot{y}|$, there are periodic over-densities in the tidal tails/stellar streams near these points, spaced ${\sim}10r_t$ apart for $\Etilde\ll 1$ \cite[e.g.,][]{CapuzzoDolcetta2005,Kupper2008,Kupper2010,Kupper2012,Just2009}.
-The Coriolis effect also stabilizes trajectories retrograde to the GC orbit, slowing escape of bodies on retrograde orbits and allowing those with $\Etilde>0$ within and even \textit{beyond} the tidal boundary to remain near the GC indefinitely, at least for an unevolving $\phiclus$ (\citealt{Henon1970}; FH00; \citealt{Ernst2008}).
+The second term in each equality, the Coriolis acceleration, drives much of the trajectories' behavior, including production of tidal tails from low-$\Etilde$ PEs.
+Since these must escape near L1/L2, their velocities in the necks are biased to be parallel to $\mp\vect{\hat{x}}$.
+The Coriolis effect then bends these trajectories into tails leading/trailing the GC, respectively, and induces epicycles in each trajectory's projection onto the $xy$-plane (Figure~\ref{fig:hill-surface-diagram}).
+The epicycles' characteristic size depends on $\mu$ and $\Etilde$, but for $(\mu,\Etilde)\ll 1$, the Coriolis effect keeps escapers near to the GC's orbital path, forming elongated stellar streams along it.
+Since each epicycle has a turning point minimizing the velocity parallel to the stream, there are periodic over-densities in the streams near these points, spaced ${\sim}10r_t$ apart for $\Etilde\ll 1$ \cite[e.g.,][]{CapuzzoDolcetta2005,Kupper2008,Kupper2010,Kupper2012,Just2009}.
+The Coriolis effect also stabilizes trajectories retrograde to the GC orbit, slowing escape of bodies on retrograde orbits and allowing those with $\Etilde>0$ within and even \textit{beyond} the tidal boundary to remain near the GC for an arbitrarily long time (\citealt{Henon1970}; FH00; \citealt{Read2006}; \citealt{Ernst2008}).